 - Assessment and Advice

-- Clinic-based therapy: this may be carried out individully or as part of a group with other children
+- Clinic-based therapy: this will be part of a group and occasionally individually.

 - Speech and Language Therapy Inclusion Service (SALTIS) (Telford)

 Children may be discharged from the Speech and Language Therapy Service for a number of different reasons.

 - When the Speech and Language Therapist's advice will remain relevant for several months; your child can be seen again through you or his or her Teacher contacting the service for a review appointment if this is within 12 months of being discharged or through a re-referral if your child's needs have changed.

 - When your child has reached their targets.